When grief seems weird to us...

 These are excellent ways to offer support and compassion when someone is grieving.

-Pop culture as a reference point is useful here, too - remember that we are all encouraged to be happy, perfect, shiny, young, and forever looking beautiful to the outside world.
-Celeste Barber has a great parody book about this if you are not sure of what I mean here, and a local independent bookseller can get it for you.
-Consequently, this obsessive focus on being upbeat and perenially happy has helped to inculcate our Western culture of death-denial, and a morbid fear of discussions of sorrow, sadness, and loss.
+Pop culture as a reference point is useful here, too - remember that we are all encouraged to be happy, perfect, shiny, young, and forever looking beautiful to the outside world; Celeste Barber has a great parody book about this if you are not sure of what I mean here.
+Consequently, this obsessive focus on being upbeat and perennially happy has helped to inculcate our Western culture of death-denial, and a morbid fear of discussions of sorrow, sadness, and loss.
 I am not always a fan of the way TBBT frames all of their subject matter or character actions, but there is a usually a demonstrated willingness to communicate that is generally the point of many episodes, and this willingness is a great starting point for grief discussions.
-The other aspect of this episode that resonates for me in terms of grief and communication is that it is completely religion-free - as an atheist and rationalist End of Life Consultant and Doula I find this particularly affirming and useful in terms of a metaphor and approach to communication/trust practice.
+The other aspect of this episode that resonates for me in terms of grief and communication is that it is completely religion-free - as an atheist and rationalist End of Life Consultant and doula I find this particularly affirming and useful in terms of a metaphor and approach to communication/trust practice.

 As we are 'feeling' beings, then attachment pretty much comes with the human experience - and although we might think it extreme that Sheldon Cooper keeps everything he's owned in a storage locker, this is not a bad metaphor for the emotions and feelings we may have for the deceased people and pets in our lives when we are grieving.
 Sometimes we put everything we feel about a person or pet who has died in a special, secret place inside ourselves - so if this is your experience, Congratulations!
 You are human having a human experience.
 In other words, this storage-locker approach can be quite normal.